wp-cli/handbook/commands/comment/list.md

 # wp comment list

-Get a list of comments.
+Gets a list of comments.

 ### OPTIONS